Ethik-69/open_multi_url/README.md

 ## Installation

-A little script that open multi url with a google search.
+A little script that open multi url with a google research.

 use: